For stomach pain and other IBS symptoms, new apps can bring relief

 There are now apps to deliver IBS-tailored CBT.
 Mahana is authorized by the FDA for the condition and requires a doctor's prescription.
 Depending where you live, you can get a consult and prescription from within the app for a fee.
 Zemedy from Bold Health is another CBT-based digital app that has been shown to be effective in a small trial.

-The benefit of the technique goes well beyond controlling symptoms of CBT.
+The benefit of the technique goes well beyond controlling symptoms of IBS.
 By developing more positive thoughts, CBT has been shown to improve overall mental health.

 Foods to avoid to manage IBS symptoms